-Some people might have a specific schema (e.g. UML) in mind they're used to, like dotted lines mean soft dependency or diamond-head connection end means foreign key.
+Some people have a specific schema (e.g. UML) in mind they're used to, like dotted lines meaning soft dependency or diamond-head connection end means foreign key.
 Don't rely on those assumptions in an interview unless you explicitly label it as well.
 There's simply no guarantee your interviewer shares the same diagramming language as you.

 Talk while you draw

 There are always extra insights you can give while you draw.
 Don't draw in silence and put the interviewer in the position to have to question you on everything for you to speak.
 They want to hear why you're drawing whatever you're drawing, what are the alternatives you're considering, what are the edge cases you've identified, when would this not make sense, etc. It can be a tough dance to perform, and if you're not comfortable doing so, practice simultaneously talking while drawing your diagram at home.
 Done well, it showcases confidence that you know what you're doing.
 It also invites questions.
 When the interviewer has a question that they came up with on the spot and you answer it well, those are the shining moments they'll remember when giving feedback to the hiring manager.